patrick-kidger/jaxtyping/API.md

 - Prepend `#` to a dimension to indicate that it can be that size *or* equal to one -- i.e. broadcasting is acceptable, e.g. `add(x: Float[Array, "#foo"], y: Float[Array, "#foo"]) -> Float[Array, "#foo"]`.
 - Prepend `_` to a dimension to disable any runtime checking of that dimension (so that it can be used just as documentation).
 This can also be used as just `_` on its own: e.g. `"b c _ _"`.

-The order of these modifiers does not matter.
+When using multiple modifiers, their order does not matter.

 As a special case:
 - `...`: anonymous zero or more axes (equivalent to `*_`) e.g. `"... c h w"`